Tender Jargon Buster

 Tenders Electronic Daily – TED

-The official website for EC tender information http://ted.europa.eu.
+The official website for EC tender information https://ted.europa.eu.
 It publishes the Official Journal of the European Union (see OJEU above).
-Also see our guide: Useful Tips on Finding Public Sector Tenders FREE.
+Post-Brexit it has been replaced in the UK by Find a Tender.
+See Useful Tips on Finding Public Sector Tenders FREE.

 Transfer of Undertakings (Protection of Employment) – TUPE